astronuts-app/astronuts-docs/Writerside/topics/Typescript.md

 This command installs Astronuts Reporter as a development dependency in your project.

-## Integration with CI/CD Workflow
+## Integration with CI/CD Workflow {id="integration-with-ci-cd-workflow-typescript"}

 Now for astronuts to run the code quality checks on your project, you need to add the following steps to your CI/CD workflow file: